 - The six-week parental leave period consists of 42 calendar days (including the date of birth); the eight-week parental leave period consists of 56 calendar days (including the date of birth).

-- An employee returning to service from an illness relating to or resulting from pregnancy and/or childbirth has the right to return to the same position at the school or other location that she vacated subject to the same rules, regulations and time limits as are applied to employees returning from sick or sabbatical leave.
+- An employee returning to service from an illness relating to or resulting from their pregnancy and/or childbirth has the right to return to the same position at the school or other location that they vacated subject to the same rules, regulations and time limits as are applied to employees returning from sick or sabbatical leave.

 In the event of a claim of a continuing illness related to the pregnancy/childbirth which extends beyond the six or eight week parental leave, she may request continued sick leave.
 Documentation must be submitted from the employee’s treating physician to support the claim.
 Should there be a conflict between the EHS office and the employee’s physician, such conflict shall be resolved in accordance with the applicable collective bargaining agreement.
 Sick leave will not be granted for the sole purpose of child rearing.